 My name is James Neill.
 I am a committee Trustee/Governor at King William Street CE Primary School which means that I have been appointed by the trustees/governors of the school.
 Currently I am a member of the Finance committee.
 I first became a governor in February 2013.

 My daughter used to attend King William Street but is now at Commonweal.

 I currently work as a Decision Support Consultant in the property department at Nationwide, where I have also worked in Retail Strategy and Group Strategy and Planning.

-My name is Lisa Bamsey Silva and I have been appointed by the non-teaching staff as a Staff Governor.
+My name is Lisa Bamsey Silva and I have been appointed by the non-teaching staff as a Staff Trustee/Governor.
 My term of office will run from September 2017 to September 2021.
 I am a member of the Finance committee and share responsibility for data with Helen Redhead.

 I am married with two children, one who started at King William CE Primary in reception this academic year and my other will be joining when he is four.
 I love the family feel of the school and its special place within the community.